Last Updated on

 The decline in hunting fatalities is largely due to educational programs supported by the NRA, NSSF, and several federal and state government agencies.
 From 2013-2017, more than $670 million from excise taxes was granted to states specifically to support safety training and hunter education.

 Additionally, technological advancements, safety gear including hunter-orange clothing, firearm locking devices, and other safety equipment designed by gun and outdoor gear manufacturers all work to bring down injury and death-related incidents every year.
+Strict regulations around the usage of night vision and thermal devices also contributes to improved overall safety.

 10 Hunting Accident Statistics by State